-5. Love of cooking
+5. I regained my love of cooking

-Since most sauces were out the question and a whole range of products no longer allowed on my plate, I needed to cook pretty much everything from scratch.
-This got me making old recipes I’ve not made in a while, as well as researching and cooking new meals.
+Since most sauces were out of the question and a whole range of products were no longer allowed on my plate, I needed to cook almost everything from scratch.
+This got me making old recipes I had not made in a while, as well as researching and cooking new meals.

-Jonathan is a keen marathon runner with a personal record of 3:02.
+Jonathan is a keen marathon runner with a personal record of 2:54.
 He likes to read about new fitness trends and ways to constantly improve himself and is always up for a challenge.